-- PSYC410 Honours Empirical Thesis (Annual subject; 24 credit points) (includes attendance at research group meetings: Your supervisor should belong to one or more of the weekly research groups and you would normally 'follow' him or her into that group, or he/she will place you in a group according to your thesis needs): The Empirical Thesis consists of an individually supervised research project presented as a 12,000-word thesis. - 2.
+- 1. PSYC410 Honours Empirical Thesis (Annual subject; 24 credit points) (includes attendance at research group meetings: Your supervisor should belong to one or more of the weekly research groups and you would normally 'follow' him or her into that group, or he/she will place you in a group according to your thesis needs): The Empirical Thesis consists of an individually supervised research project presented as a 12,000-word thesis. - 2.
 PSYC407 Theory and Methods (Autumn Session; 8 credit points): This subject focusses on key theoretical and metatheoretical issues in contemporary psychology, as well as the selection and application of appropriate data analytic techniques in practical research. - 3.
 PSYC408 Psychological Assessment: Principles and Applications (Autumn Session; 8 credit points): This subject introduces students to the principles and applications of psychological assessment. - 4.
 PSYC409 Psychological Intervention: Principles and Applications (Spring Session; 8 credit points): This subject extends students' knowledge of the principles, applications, and research associated with a range of psychological therapies.

-Click on the subject codes in this Guide to access their descriptions in the University's 2015 Undergraduate Calendar.
+Check detailed descriptions of these subjects in the University's 2018 Undergraduate Calendar.